Joseon: Society

 The exact population figures of Joseon-era Korea are disputed as government records of households are considered unreliable in this period.
 Between 1810 and 1850, the population declined approximately 10% and remained stable.
 Before the introduction of modern medicine by the Korean Empire government in the early 20th century, the average life expectancy for peasant and commoner Korean males was 24 years and for females 26 years, accounting for infant mortality.

 Joseon Korea installed a centralized administrative system controlled by civil bureaucrats and military officers who were collectively called yangban.
 By the end of the 18th century, the yangban had acquired most of the traits of a hereditary nobility except that the status was based on a unique mixture of family position, gwageo examinations for Confucian learning, and a civil service system.
 The family of a yangban who did not succeed in becoming a government official for the third generation lost their yangban status and became commoners.
-For most part, the only way to become a government official was to pass a series of gwageo exams (one had to pass the "lesser gwageo" exam in both of two stages to qualify for the greater gwageo exam, which again one had to pass in both of two stages to become a government official).
+For the most part, the only way to become a government official was to pass a series of gwageo exams (one had to pass the "lesser gwageo" exam in both of two stages to qualify for the greater gwageo exam, which again one had to pass in both of two stages to become a government official).
 The yangban and the king, in an uneasy balance, controlled the central government and military institutions.
 The proportion of yangban may have reached as high as 30% by 1800, due to the later practices of transaction of yangban status to peasants, although there was considerable local variation.
 As the government was small, a great many yangban were local gentry of high social status, but not always of high income.

 Another portion of the population was slaves or serfs (nobi), "low-borns" (cheonmin) or untouchable outcastes (baekjeong).
 Slavery in Korea was hereditary, as well as a form of legal punishment.
 The nobi were socially indistinct from freemen other than the ruling yangban class, and some possessed property rights, legal entities and civil rights.
 Hence, some scholars argue that it is inappropriate to call them "slaves", while some scholars describe them as serfs.
 There were both government- and privately owned nobi, and the government occasionally gave them to yangban.
 Privately owned nobi could be inherited as personal property.
 During poor harvests, many sangmin people would voluntarily become nobi to survive.
 The nobi population could fluctuate up to about one-third of the population, but on average the nobi made up about 10% of the total population.
 Joseon slaves could, and often did, own property.
 Private slaves could buy their freedom.